Advantage of Deep Neural Networks for Estimating Functions with Singularity on Hypersurfaces

-\textit{Organization of this paper}: The remainder of this paper is organized as follows: Section \ref{sec:DNN} introduces a functional model by DNNs, following which an estimator for the regression problem with DNNs is defined.
+The remainder of this paper is organized as follows.
+Section \ref{sec:DNN} introduces a functional model by DNNs, following which an estimator for the regression problem with DNNs is defined.
 The notion of functions with singularities is explained in Section \ref{sec:non-smooth_func}.
-Section \ref{sec:rate} derives the convergence rate by the estimator by means of DNNs.
-Furthermore, the minimax optimality of the convergence rate is determined.
+Section \ref{sec:rate} derives the convergence rate of the estimator by means of DNNs.
+Furthermore, the minimax optimality of the convergence rate is derived.
 Section \ref{sec:compare} presents the non-optimal convergence rate obtained by a certain class of other estimators, and compares this rate with that of DNNs.
 Section \ref{sec:concl} summarizes our work.
 Full proofs are deferred to the supplementary material.